-FOR THE YEARS ENDED SEPTEMBER 30, 2019 and 2018 (Dollars in Thousands)
+FOR THE YEARS ENDED SEPTEMBER 30, 2020 and 2019 (Dollars in Thousands)

-Objective and terms of the fuel hedge contracts - The objective of each of the derivative instruments (diesel fuel hedge contracts) is to hedge changes in cash flows due to market price fluctuations related to expected purchases of diesel and gasoline for DART buses, commuter rail cars, and service vehicles.
-The terms of the agreement include DART paying monthly fixed prices and receiving floating prices based on an average of daily mean of Platts US Gulf Coast ultralow sulfur diesel (ULSD) and Gasoline-UNIL 87 Gulf Cost (Pipeline) - Platts U. S. for each month.
+Objective and terms of the fuel hedge contracts -The objective of the derivative instruments (diesel fuel hedge contracts) was to hedge changes in cash flows due to market price fluctuations related to expected purchases of diesel and gasoline for DART buses, commuter rail cars, and service vehicles.
+The terms of the agreement included DART paying monthly fixed prices and receiving floating prices based on an average of the daily mean of Platts US Gulf Coast ultralow sulfur diesel (ULSD) and Gasoline-UNIL 87 Gulf Cost (Pipeline) - Platts U. S. for each month.

-Credit risk - The derivative instrument for diesel fuel for fiscal year 2018 to 2020 and for gasoline from 2017 to 2019 is held by the same counterparty.
+Credit risk - The derivative instrument for diesel fuel for fiscal year 2018 to 2020 and for gasoline from 2017 to 2019 was held by the same counterparty.
 As of the end of fiscal year 2019, DART's position in the derivative instrument was a receivable of \$314.
-DART could have been exposed to credit risk if the counterparty to the transaction becomes insolvent but that did not happen.
+DART could have been exposed to credit risk if the counterparty to the transaction had become insolvent but that did not happen.
 Standard and Poor's credit rating for the counterparty was A3 during 2019.

-Termination risk - DART or its counterparties may terminate a derivative instrument if the other party fails to perform under the terms of the contract.
-The effect of termination risk on DART is that it will pay market prices for diesel fuel purchased for its operations.
-No termination event has occurred during fiscal year 2019 and the last contract for diesel fuel hedge will expire on 9/30/2020 and for gasoline expired on 9/30/2019.
+Termination risk - DART or its counterparties could terminate the derivative instrument if the other party failed to perform under the terms of the contract.
+The effect of termination risk on DART was that it would have to pay market prices for diesel fuel purchased for its operations.
+No termination event occurred during fiscal year 2019 and the contract for the diesel fuel hedge expired on 9/30/2020 and the gasoline fuel hedge expired on 9/30/2019.

-Contingencies - The fuel hedge contracts include provisions that require DART to post collateral in the event its credit rating falls below A-or A3 as issued by Standard & Poor's or Moody's and if the exposure exceeds threshold amounts specified in the derivative instruments (contracts).
-During 2019, DART maintained an AA+ credit rating from Standard & Poor's, AA+ from Kroll Bond Rating Agency, and Aa2 from Moody's Investors Service on outstanding long-term debt.
+Contingencies - The fuel hedge contracts included provisions that required DART to post collateral in the event its credit rating fell below A-or A3 as issued by Standard & Poor's or Moody's and if the exposure exceeded threshold amounts specified in the derivative instruments (contracts).
+During 2019, DART maintained an AA+ credit rating from Standard & Poor's, AAA from Kroll Bond Rating Agency, and Aa2 from Moody's Investors Service on outstanding long-term debt.
 In addition, Fitch Ratings maintains an AA- on DART's Series 2007 bonds.